voffch/ojs-docker/README.md

 This is my quick and dirty hack to get the OJS (at the moment, 3.3.0-* LTS only) up and running in docker.

+This is intended for the local deployment only, would likely fail behind reverse proxy.

 ## Why

 To try things out!
 And to get that specific version of OJS with a specific combination of php (7.4), database, and the webserver (nginx+php-fpm).
 Otherwise, I'd use one of the [official OJS docker images](https://hub.docker.com/r/pkpofficial/ojs) or the [files to build them](https://gitlab.com/pkp-org/docker/ojs).
 [Here](https://github.com/pkp/docker-ojs/tree/main) you can see how to use the official images.